 Richwood Area Business Association (RABA) exists to PROMOTE the business in and around the Richwood area; while ENCOURAGING those businesses to be involved within the community and CONNECT the business and services within the community as a network of support.

-Union County Safety Council
+Union County Safety Council (UCSC)

 To provide a forum to network and study safety, health and wellness issues that affect the quality of life and productivity of employees of businesses and government agencies operating within Union County.

 Information: Through the power of knowledge…we can make a difference.

 Cooperation: As a team, we are much stronger.